leny/grunt-supervisor/README.md

 ##### quiet
 Type: `Boolean`
 Suppress DEBUG messages

+##### async
+Type: `Boolean`
+Keeps Grunt from exiting.
+Set to false if there is another task like "watch" folowing this one.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).